DISABILITY BENEFITS: SSI OR SSD?

 SOCIAL SECURITY DISABILITY BENEFITS

-The main thing to understand about the programs is that when you apply for disability benefits, you are applying for both types of benefit.
+The main thing to understand about the programs is that when you apply for benefits, you are filing for both types of benefit.
 The SSA will determine if you are not financially eligible for SSI.
 They will also determine, under their rules, if you are eligible and are disabled for SSD.
 Eligibility for benefits begins when you apply for benefits.
-If you do not apply, you are not eligible and you cannot go back in time and receive past benefits.
+If you do not apply, you cannot go back in time and receive past benefits.
 Many people think that if they apply, even five years after they stop working, due to d the SSA will pay them for the entire time they have been off work.
 This is simply not true.

 SUPPLEMENTAL SECURITY INCOME

 Supplemental Security Income begins on the date of application if one is found disabled.
-Under the SSD application, the most a person can receive in past-due benefits are payments one year prior to their application date.
-You can only receive past due benefits if were not working one year prior to applying.
-You also have to qualify for disability benefits during that past period of time.
+However, under the SSD application, the most a person can receive in back due benefits are payments one year prior to their application date.
+You can only receive past due benefits if were not working one year prior to filing your application.
+You also have to qualify for SSI benefits during that past period of time.
+If you need to know more information about an increase in SSDI and SSI benefits, read here.